SFDO-Tooling/CumulusCI/docs/tasks.rst

 	 The branch to update in the target repo

 ``-o version VERSION``
-	 *Required*
+	 *Optional*

 	 The version number to release.
 Also supports latest and latest_beta to look up the latest releases.
+Required if 'ref' is not set.

+``-o ref REF``
+	 *Optional*

+	 The git reference to publish.
+Takes precedence over 'version'.

 ``-o include INCLUDE``
 	 *Optional*